Yōichi Takahashi

 Yōichi Takahashi (高橋 陽一, Takahashi Yōichi) is a Japanese cartoonist and manga artist, best known for his work Captain Tsubasa.
 Takahashi has published art books, manga, novels, and guides, most of which are about Captain Tsubasa.
 He is also known for his soccer series, Hungry Heart: Wild Striker.
-He currently chairman of Nankatsu SC.
+He is currently the chairman of Nankatsu SC.

 Yoichi Takahashi visited FC Barcelona, Tsubasa Oozora's Spanish football club in the manga, on 17 January 2016 as a guest of the club.

 In 2018, Takahashi received the Honorary Citizen Award from Katsushika for his contributions to the city through his manga.